-The volume will step to a higher volume with each press of the sound key or the up and down arrows can be used to adjust the volume as well.
+The volume will move with each press of the sound key or the up and down arrows can be used to adjust the volume as well.
 Press the select key to exit this screen.

-NOTE!
-Pressing the select key during normal operation will center the pitch to a medium level.
+NOTE Pressing the select key during normal operation will center the pitch to a medium level.